joseerodrigues/xsd_elpath/README.md

 Prints the full path and type of all the elements in a xsd file.

 Additionally, you can also specify a root element from which the paths will be printed.
+The element path and type are separated with \t.

 ### Usage as standalone